Non-comedogenic label ยท Label claim doubt

 Look at the product role first.
 Is it a cleanser, moisturizer, sunscreen, balm, serum, oil, or makeup product?
 Then check texture clues, rich oils or waxes, fragrance patterns, exfoliating acids, retinoids, and how the product fits beside the routine you already use.
 Acne-prone skin often needs support and moisture, but that support still has to be repeatable.

 Rico helps you stop guessing from label claims.
-Paste or scan the ingredient list and use the plain-language fit read to decide whether to buy, skip, slow down, or compare a better-fit swap.
+Paste or scan the ingredient list and use the plain-language Skin Fit read to decide whether to buy, skip, slow down, or compare a better-fit swap.
+If the product is a cleanser, start with the Anua cleansing oil decision.
 If the product is a moisturizer, the acne-prone moisturizer check is the next best guide.
 If the product is a scanner comparison moment, start with the best scanner app for acne-prone skin.

 Better-fit swap path

-If the formula still looks too rich, fragranced, active, or hard to layer, compare a similar product with a calmer fit.
+If the formula still looks too rich, fragranced, active, hard to rinse, or hard to layer, compare a similar product with a calmer fit.

 Quick answers